-The mixed method approach was selected as coupling a quantitative and qualitative approach allows for obtaining an indepth comprehensive understanding of the topics explored.
+Similar to the first round, the mixed method approach was selected as coupling a quantitative and qualitative approach allows for obtaining an in-depth comprehensive understanding of the topics explored.
 The quantitative element will mainly capture information on the housing situation and common rental practices with refugee tenants and rental service providers, while the qualitative element will mainly explore the rental market dynamics, social dynamics related to the rental market, and barriers to accessing the rental market, via interviews with key informants and focus group discussions from a range of different perspectives.